-- Understand and apply foundations of current pedagogical theories of the learning mathematics by elementary students, particularly with respect to the mathematical concepts in the K-8 curriculum. - 2.
+- 1. Understand and apply foundations of current pedagogical theories of the learning mathematics by elementary students, particularly with respect to the mathematical concepts in the K-8 curriculum. - 2.
 Analyze, understand, and solve problems involving proportional reasoning and uncertainty and probability. - 3.
 Analyze, understand, and solve problems involving three facets of geometry: shapes, transformations of shapes, and measurement.

-MATH 106 and P (2.0 or higher) in MATH 090/091 or equivalent.
+MATH 106 and P in MATH 90/91 or equivalent.